-- the individual has provided the personal data; - the processing is based on the individual's consent or for performance of a contract; and - processing is carried out by automated means.
+- the individual has provided the personal data. - the processing is based on the individual's consent or for performance of a contract; and - processing is carried out by automated means.

-We do not currently hold any qualifying data but we are aware of our obligations under the GDPR and will follow ICO guidance, reviewing our procedures if we automate any processing.
+We do not currently hold any qualifying data, but we are aware of our legal obligations and will follow ICO guidance, reviewing our procedures if we automate any processing.